Introduction to Sport Level 1

 You will also have the opportunity to complete leadership activities to develop your employability skills.

 Varied teaching strategies and learning environments are used which include classrooms, human physiology and science laboratories, and sports field and sports hall.
-Boston College also has links with a variety of local sporting organisations.
+The College also has links with a variety of local sporting organisations.

 If you have a Grade 2 or below in English or maths, you can study towards either a PASS in Functional Skills Level 2 or a GCSE grade 4-9.
 Once you have achieved either qualification, you will not be required to undertake any further English or maths.